jramminger/jramminger.github.io/_posts/2019-9-5-ocr4all_mss_scans.md

 image: /images/datiporsenna.jpg
 excerpt_separator: <!--more-->
 ---
-This blog describes my attempt to OCR the *Gesta Porsennae* (1458/1460) by Leonardo Dati (1408-1472) with OCR4all from high quality scans offered online by the Biblioteca Apostolica Vaticana, of the ms. Vrb. lat.
+This blog describes my largely successful attempt to OCR the *Gesta Porsennae* (1458/1460) by Leonardo Dati (1408-1472) with *OCR4all* from high quality scans offered online by the Biblioteca Apostolica Vaticana, of the ms. Vrb. lat.
 411, a beautiful late fifteenth century manuscript from the library of Federico da Montefeltro.
 <!--more-->

 OCR of manuscripts is in many ways the holy grail of OCR of historical media.
 On the one hand there are manuscripts with a script that is tantalizingly clean, on the other hand success has been limited, with high error rates.
 Software that is specifically geared towards manuscripts, has been rare so far.
 The only software specifically aiming at OCR of handwriting I know of is *Transcribus*.
 With a lower limit of ground truth production of a hundred images this aims at projects with substantial personal infrastructure and/or long time perspective.
 This blogger, a single researcher always in a hurry, has neither.
 A rather successful attempt at ms-OCR was described by Jean-Baptiste Camps on the Graal-blog, using OCRopy (which is in the same family of software as OCR4all/Calamari).
 An in-depth discussion of the topic was recently given by B.W.
 Hawk, "Modelling Medieval Hands: Practical OCR for Caroline Minuscule" in dhq 13,1 (2019).